supaflyENJOY/DynamicsDocs/docs/Overview/Welcome.md

 - **Setup** - easy access to setting up Accounts, Locations, Healthcare Services, etc.
 - **Clinical** - easy access to Practitioners, Patients, Schedule Assistance, Authorizations, etc.
 - **Payroll** - easy access to processing Payroll, Fee Schedules, etc.
-- **CRM** - easy access to Opportunities, Authoization Workflows, etc.
+- **CRM** - easy access to Opportunities, Authorization Workflows, etc.

 In Claims, the sitemap is divided into 2 areas:
 - **Billing**
 - **Claims**

-You can view recently accesseed records under 'Recent'.
+You can view recently accessed records under 'Recent'.
 Items under recent can be 'Pinned' for easy access in the future.

  <img src ="/img/sitemap.png " width="130"/>